 This workshop will bring together faculty and graduate students in African American religious studies to develop collaborative research projects, produce resources for teaching, mentor junior faculty and graduate students, and offer training and support for public scholarship and engagement.
 The project will create opportunities for scholarly engagement and collaboration across institutions and disciplines.
 Supported by the Humanities Council’s Stewart Fund for Religion

-Elena Fratto (Slavic) and Natalie Prizel (English and Society of Fellows)
+Elena Fratto (Slavic) and Natalie Prizel (English, Society of Fellows)

 A new phase in the Bodies of Knowledge workshop will enable interdisciplinary teaching and research initiatives in three new directions: environmental studies, visual arts, and disability studies.
 The project includes a conference on environmental studies and the body in a global context, considering Russia, Japan, and beyond.
 Supported by a Humanities Council David A. Gardner ’69 Magic Grant